Rede Mulher

-Rede Mulher was a Free-to-air television broadcaster from Brazil founded on August 8, 1994.

-Though the broadcast was made from the city of Araraquara, in the central region of the state of São Paulo, all of its television productions was produced in the broadcaster's studios in the capital, São Paulo.
+Rede Mulher was a Brazilian free-to-air television network founded on August 8, 1994.
+Though the broadcast was made from the city of Araraquara, in the central region of the state of São Paulo, all of its television productions was produced in the network's studios in the capital, São Paulo.
 Since the channel's debut, the IBOPE (measure of channel popularity) has been relatively low.
+In 1999, it was acquired by bishop João Batista Ramos da Silva of the Universal Church of the Kingdom of God, president of Rede Família.